distributed-nvme/distributed-nvme/README.md

 multiple NVMe disks, we could have multiple `Disk Node`s on that server.
 These `Disk Node`s should use different NVMe-oF svc_id (which means listen on different tcp ports in TCP NVMe-oF).

+The cluster Control Plane is a etcd cluster and multiple `CP Server`s (Control Plane Servers).
+We store all the virtual disks configurations to the etcd cluster.
+All the `CP Server`s are stateless.
+They have multiple responsibles:
+* Accept APIs from users (e.g. Create/Delete/Attach/Detach/Clone
+  disks), store the virtual disks information to the etcd cluster.
+* Read data from etcd and send them to the agents on the `Controller Node`s and `Disk Node`s.
+* Run health check against all `Controller Node`s and `Disk Node`s.
+* Run background tasks like checking the status of online clone.

 Below is a view of a single virtual disk:
 <img src="https://github.com/distributed-nvme/distributed-nvme/blob/main/doc/img/110VirtualDisk.png" width="800">